📚 Using CLSD Funds? Contact schools@justrightreader.com for a Customized Quote📚

 5. Book-Themed Costume Day

-Have a day where everyone dresses up as their favorite book character.
-This can be a fun way to bring stories to life and encourage children to discuss their favorite books and characters.
+Host a Book Character Dress-Up Day where everyone comes as their favorite character.
+It’s a fun, engaging way to bring stories to life and spark conversations about favorite books and characters.

 6. Write Together

-Set up a family journal where everyone can write something daily.
-It can be a reflection, a short story, or a poem.
-At the end of the month, you will have a collection of writings on which you can look back.
+Create a family journal and invite everyone to write a little each day.
+It could be a thought, a story, or a poem.
+At the end of the month, you’ll have a beautiful collection of your family’s stories and creativity.

 Organize visits to places related to books or stories.
 These could be museums, historical sites, or places mentioned in books.
 Virtual field trips are great, too!